NanophotonicEngLab/nanophotonicenglab.github.io/_pages/home.md

 ## Latest News
+* Our EPSRC networking project [(EP/Y003551/1)](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/Y003551/1), which has recently been granted, is featured in the Engineer Magazine - [Smart Stent to warn of restenosis](https://www.theengineer.co.uk/content/news/smart-stent-to-warn-of-restenosis).
 * 18 – 21 September 2023 Nadira will present the paper "3D Pyrolyzed Carbon Modified with g-C3N4@Ni Electrodeposit for Electrocatalytic Hydrogen Generation" at the E-MRS 2023 Fall Meeting in Warsaw, Poland.
-* 29-05-2023 Our EPSRC ECR international collaboration grant project *Additive Micro/Nano-manufacturing of Structured Piezoelectric Active Materials for Intelligent Stent Monitoring* has just been granted!
+* 29-05-2023 Our EPSRC ECR international collaboration grant project  [(EP/Y003551/1)](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/Y003551/1) *Additive Micro/Nano-manufacturing of Structured Piezoelectric Active Materials for Intelligent Stent Monitoring* has just been granted!
 * 26 – 30 June 2023 NEL will present the papers at the CLEO®/Europe-EQEC 2023 in Munich, Germany.
 * 10-05-2023 Check out our latest publication on [“Conformal CVD-grown MoS2 on Three-dimensional Woodpile Photonic Crystals for Photonic Bandgap Engineering”](https://doi.org/10.1021/acsaom.3c00055), ACS Applied Optical Materials.
 * 29-05 to 02-06 2023 NEL presented the papers at the E-MRS 2023 Spring Meeting in Strasbourg, France.